albidipri/Alberto-s-test/README "The Martingale System".md

 Hi Github community,
-I am still pretty new to it and as my first project at Hyper Isalnd I wanted to create a program that shows if I go to the Casino and play Roulette with infinite money and I apply the martingale system will I be able to win and quit my studies?
+Does the Martingale system actually works?
-The answer is NO unfortunately, at the end the Casino will win.
+With this code you can choose how much money you have available, you will spin the roulette 50 times for 365 day with the starting bet is 1.
-If you use my code you can choose how much money you have available for 365 days and in each day you play/spin 50 times and the starting bet is 1. every time you win the bet goes back to its original value (1), if you loose you will double up it in the next spin (for example -1,-2,-4,-8,-16,-32,-64,-128...).
+Every time you win the bet goes back to its original value (1), if you loose you will double up it in the next spin (for example -1,-2,-4,-8,-16,-32,-64,-128...).

 It is also possibile to te exports the result to a excel file.

 If you are using pycham, to do so, you need to create a new Excel file where your pycharm file is created and name it "data casino" (for example)